Max-Min Grouped Bandits: Experiments

 {\bf Simple Regret.} As seen above, the total number of pulls comes out to be fairly high for both algorithms.
 This is due to stringent stopping conditions, and an investigation of the {\em average simple regret} reveals that the algorithms in fact learn much faster despite not yet terminating, especially for {\scshape StableOpt}, and especially when $\Delta$ is larger; see \refig{fig:crit_comp} (error bars show half a standard deviation).
 These results again support the hypothesis that {\scshape StableOpt} naturally adapts to easier instances, though our theory only handles the instance-independent case.

-A possible reason why StableOpt performs better in \refig{fig:crit_comp} is that it more quickly steers towards the more promising groups, whereas Successive Elimination always treats every non-eliminated arm equally.
+A possible reason why StableOpt attains smaller simple regret in \refig{fig:crit_comp} is that it more quickly steers towards the more promising groups, due to its method of selecting the group with the highest upper confidence bound.
+In contrast, Successive Elimination always treats every non-eliminated arm equally, and the simple regret only decreases when eliminations occur.

-{\bf Effect of Confidence Width.} In \refapp{sec:further}, we present further experiments exploring the theoretical choice of confidence width vs.~our practical choice of $\frac{c}{\sqrt{t_j}}$ with $c=1$, as well as considering difference choices of $c$ (and also the {\scshape StableOpt} stopping parameter $\eta$).
+{\bf Effect of Confidence Width.} In Appendix E, we present further experiments exploring the theoretical choice of confidence width vs.~our practical choice of $\frac{c}{\sqrt{t_j}}$ with $c=1$, as well as considering difference choices of $c$ (and also the {\scshape StableOpt} stopping parameter $\eta$).